-Pharmacotherapeutic effects and clinical uses of specific drug groups as relevant to primary health care.
+NUR 606 focuses on pharmacotherapeutic effects and clinical uses of specific drug groups as relevant to primary health care.
 Pharmacological mechanisms associated with drug interactions, incompatibilities, side effects, contraindications and patient education are discussed as a basis for clinical judgments in managing patients with common acute and stable chronic conditions.
 Designed to meet requirements for nurse practitioners to practice with prescriptive privileges.